nextml/NEXT/README.md

 $ git clone https://github.com/kgjamieson/NEXT.git
 ```

+We are actively working to develop and improve NEXT, but users should be aware of the following caveats:
+- NEXT currently supports only UNIX based OS (e.g. Windows compatibility is not yet available).
+- An Amazon Web Services account is needed to launch NEXT on EC2; we have worked hard to make this process as simple as possible, at cost of ease of running the full NEXT stack on a local machine.

 ## Launching NEXT on EC2

 First, you must set your Amazon Web Services (AWS) account credentials as enviornment variables.
 If you don't already have AWS account, you can follow the AWS account set-up guide [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).